ssxenon01/mm/resources/plugins/custom-sidebars/readme.txt

 4. screenshot-4.png Or finetune the sidebars by selecting them directly for a special post or page!

 == Changelog ==

+= 2.0.9 =
+*		Fix: Fixed issue with WP sidebar chooser right after creating a new sidebar.
+*		Fix: Fixed various issues when flagging a sidebar s replaceable.
+*		Fix: Plugin will not load in accessibility mode but display a notice instead.
+*		Minor fix: Make code compatible with PHP 5.2.4
+*		Minor fix: Slight improvement of ajax stability
+*		Minor fix: Plugin now requires capability "edit_theme_options"

+= 2.0.8 =
+*		Fix: Fixed issue with settings not being saved correctly.

 = 2.0.7 =
 *		Fix: Fixed issue with some people losing some sidebar settings after update.